Updated on 1/11/2022

 How to Prevent Catastrophic Thinking

-Prevent catastrophic thinking by preparing your mind before a distressing thought strikes.
+Prevent catastrophic thinking by preparing your mind before irrational thoughts strike.
 Here’s how.

 1. Keep an eye on your thoughts

 How can you stop something you don’t realize is happening until you’re deep in its maw?
-The first step in preventing the anxiety avalanche is learning to recognize the unique fingerprint of your brain’s catastrophic thinking.
+The first step in preventing the anxiety avalanche is learning to recognize the unique fingerprint or thought pattern of your brain’s catastrophic thinking.

 Stopping catastrophic thinking requires stepping in at the first sign of trouble.
-Once you understand your personal thought patterns, recognizing a disturbance will be much easier.
+Once you understand your personal thought pattern, recognizing a disturbance and replacing it with a positive emotion will be much easier.

 2. Find your spiral’s source

-When you’re deep in the black cloud of panicked thinking, uncovering the spiral’s original spark can be difficult.
+When you’re deep in the black cloud of thinking of the worst case scenario, uncovering the spiral’s original spark can be difficult.
 You’re worried about losing your boyfriend, your apartment, and your job — but dig deep to find the root.
 Did this spiral begin because you failed a pop quiz in chemistry class?
 Because you felt a funny lump in your armpit?

 Once you’ve found what caused the spiral, it’s easier to deal with the problem.
 Think about it like killing a fast-growing vine: If you don’t dig out the roots, the leaves will continue spreading indefinitely.